Questions and Answers about

 Swamp coolers are wet inside, so mold is an issue.
 To prevent mold growth, the manufacturers may spray the insides with biocides.
 The evaporative pad is usually treated with a fungicide.
 If this is a concern, you may be able to special order a non-treated swamp cooler, and dry it out regularly to prevent mold growth.

-With renters, youÕll have people who are not used to conserving electricity, who do not have the needed habits.
+With renters, youÕll have people who are not used to conserving electricity, and do not have the needed habits.
 It is asking for trouble to have a shared system in that situation.

 If separate systems are not practical, consider installing separate breaker boxes for each apartment.
 This can avoid some conflicts, and make it easier to split the two systems later on.
 Make sure each apartment has a voltmeter (fuel gauge) on the wall.